toshitachi/RepData_PeerAssessment1/PA1_template.md

 For this part the <span style="color:red">weekdays()</span> function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-1.Create a new factor variable in the dataset with two levels â€? â€œweekdayâ€? and â€œweekendâ€? indicating whether a given date is a weekday or weekend day.
+1.Create a new factor variable in the dataset with two levels çª¶? çª¶å¿¤eekdayçª¶? and çª¶å¿¤eekendçª¶? indicating whether a given date is a weekday or weekend day.

 2.Make a panel plot containing a time series plot (i.e. <span style="color:red">type = "l"</span>) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.